HowardWei123/EmotionAI/README.md

 Dataset: FER2013 Google, https://www.kaggle.com/datasets/deadskull7/fer2013

-Disclaimer: Real Dataset used in this project is a heavily modified version to address imbalance
+Dataset in Repository is the heavily modified version.
+It was not used in model training or testing.